 The Framework sets out minimum standards that clubs are expected to achieve.
-The Framework then sets aspirations for clubs to go beyond these minimums and become accredited as Active Monash Bronze, Silver or Gold club status.
+The Framework then sets aspirations for clubs to go beyond these minimums and become accredited as Active Monash Bronze, Silver, Gold or platinum club status.

 Participation Levels and Sport